Religion in Bosnia and Herzegovina: Islam

 Islam is the largest of the three main faiths in Bosnia and Herzegovina, making up a bit more than half of the nation's population.
 The first Muslims were documented in the late 14th century though Islam started spreading in the 15th century.
 There are eight muftis (Islamic scholars) located in the major municipalities: Sarajevo, Bihać, Travnik, Tuzla, Goražde, Zenica, Mostar, and Banja Luka.
 The more conservative Islamic communities in Bosnia are located in towns such as Travnik, Zavidovići, Tešanj, Maglaj, Bugojno, and Zenica.
 45% of Herzegovinian and Bosnian Muslims described themselves as Sunni Muslims while 47% described themselves as just Muslims.
 However, 7% of Muslims either refused to answer which Muslim branch they belonged to, said they belonged to no Muslim branch or said they did not know.

 Gazi Husrev-beg Mosque in Sarajevo.

 Christianity

 Eastern Orthodoxy

-Eastern Orthodoxy is the second largest religion in Bosnia and Herzegovina comprising almost a third of the nation's population.
-According to the CIA World Factbook, Orthodox Christians make up 30.7% of the country's population.
-However, a 2017 Pew Research poll conducted in Central Eastern Europe revealed that 35% of the population declared themselves as belonging to the Eastern Orthodox Church.
-It is mainly followed by the Serb population in the country and in the entity of Republic of Srpska.
-The jurisdiction of the Serbian Orthodox Church in Bosnia is organized into five subdivisions consisting of one metropolitanate and four eparchies.
+Eastern Orthodoxy is the second largest religion in Bosnia and Herzegovina comprising almost a third of the country's population.
+According to the 2013 census, Eastern Orthodox Christians make up 30.7% of the country's population.
+It is overwhelmingly followed by the ethnic Serb population in the country, mainly living in Republika Srpska.
+The Serbian Orthodox Church is the sole Eastern Orthodox jurisdiction in the territory of Bosnia and Herzegovina.

 Cathedral of Christ the Saviour in Banja Luka.